redtexts/texts/bordiga_1957_fundamentals_communism.md

 history's first great example of the Dictatorship of the Proletariat, of a centralised, though here only territorial, proletarian State.

-The French capitalist State, as embodied in Thier's 3rd Republic, moved to crush proletarian Paris and eject it from its capital city, having prepared its assault from behind the Prussian army lines.
+The French capitalist State, as embodied in Thiers's 3rd Republic, moved to crush proletarian Paris and eject it from its capital city, having prepared its assault from behind the Prussian army lines.
 After the desperate resistance and horrifying massacre, Marx was able to write